K-L-H/payform-woocommerce/readme.txt

 Bambora PayForm plugin allows you to accept e-payments through most Finnish banks, credit cards and credit invoices.
 This plugin uses the Bambora PayForm Payment API.

-This is a plugin for integrating Bambora PayForm payment gateway with your Woocommerce store.
+This is a plugin for integrating Bambora PayForm (EU) payment gateway with your Woocommerce store.
 Accept payments with this plugin, you need to have an active contract with [Bambora](https://www.bambora.com/fi/fi/maksuratkaisut/verkkokauppa/tuotteet/payform/).

 = Supported features =
 * Accept payments securely